GuvaCode/laddiso/README.md

-# laddiso
+# Laddiso
-Lazarus-based simple interface to dd GNU/LinuxLinux command for writing iso files to usb devices on GNU/Linux
+Lazarus-based simple interface to dd GNU/Linux command for writing iso files to usb devices on GNU/Linux